camerontsmall/Pamphlet/docs/video/videoplayers.md

 ##VideoJS

 Enter any number of video file sources which are supported by VideoJS in the Sources section.
 It is important to enter the correct MIME type for each file added.
-VideoJS objects with only audio sources will be treated as audio objects and are handled differently.
 When entering multiple sources be sure to enter the vertical resolution of the source in the Size field.

 Options: